 Planning on maxing out your new limit with purchases that you really can’t afford without credit?
 In that instance, your chances of getting a credit increase are slim (and you should consider re-examining how you use credit).

 Using credit wisely is critical, especially when you’re collecting miles and points.
 You should pay your bill in full every month so that interest charges don’t offset your rewards.
 If this is difficult for you, you’re probably not ready a credit limit increase.

 Bottom Line: No matter what your credit limit or credit score is, you should pay your bills on time and in full each month.

 It’s good to know what your current credit limit is before you request a credit limit increase.
 You can find your credit limit in your online Chase.com account.
 Once you log on to your account, click on the credit card you would like to check located on the left-hand side of your screen.

 You will see your credit card information in the main section of the page once you select your credit card.
 Look for your current balance and available credit.
 These 2 numbers combined will give you your total credit limit for that card.

-- Current balance: This is the amount charged since your last statement (but might not include your most recent transactions).
+- Current Balance: This is the amount charged since your last statement (but might not include your most recent, pending transactions).

-- Available credit: This is the remaining amount of credit you have left on your card.
-Your available credit will update when you make a payment.
+- Available Credit: This is the remaining amount of credit you have left on your card.
+Your available credit will update shortly after you make a payment.

-If you are generally a creditworthy customer, you have good chances of getting your desired credit limit increase.
+If you are generally a creditworthy customer, you have a good chance of getting your desired credit limit increase.
 Here are a few things the bank will be looking at:

 - Have you been a customer for at least 6 months?